The 10 Jobs with the Fastest Pay Growth

 Debt.com strives to provide our users with helpful information while remaining unbiased and truthful.
 We hold our sponsors and partners to the highest industry standards.
 Once vetted, those sponsors may compensate us for clicks and transactions that occur from a link within this page.

-The first step to get out of debt is to figure out exactly where you stand right now.
-That means taking a full account of every debt you owe.
-And that’s doesn’t just include loans and credit cards.
-That can also include things like court fines, child support, and collections for utilities or in-store credit lines.
+The first step to get out of debt is to figure out exactly where you stand.
+Take a full account of every debt you owe.
+This doesn’t just include loans and credit cards: it can also include things like court fines, child support, and collections for utilities or in-store credit lines.

-You need to know who you owe, how much you owe, and where you are with your payments.
-You need to know interest rates and And you can’t just think that you can keep this all straight in your head.
-Write it down.
-To make things easy, we’ve provided a free debt worksheet below.
+Determine who you owe, how much you owe, and where you are with your payments.
+Find out your interest rates and write everything down.
+To make things easy, we’ve provided a free debt worksheet.

-Tip: For debt that are behind, make sure to note how many months behind each debt is.
-If a debt is in collections, make sure to take note of when it first became delinquent.
+Tip: For debts that are behind, note how many months behind each debt is.
+If a debt is in collections, take note of when it first became delinquent.
 This will be important later as you set priorities for repayment.

-The next step in deciding how to get out of debt is evaluating your budget.
-You need to know how much capital (money) you can generate for things like repayment plans or settlement offers.
-You also need to make sure you don’t have any spending leaks.
-Those are all the little extra expenses and overspending on necessities that you might not notice until you write everything down.
+The next step to get out of debt is evaluating your budget.
+Learn how much capital you can generate for things like repayment plans or settlement offers.
+Ensure you don’t have any spending leaks: those little expenses and overspending that you might not notice until you write everything down.